Ask for Slot action

 The length of the No Match Reprompt collection also overrides the maximum number of No Match retries that you define in Settings > User Input > No Match Detected > Maximum Number of No Match Retries for that particular action.
 For example, if you define two reprompts in the collection, the bot retries twice.
 An empty collection turns off No Match retries.

-Note: The bot returns the configuration you set in Settings > User Input > No Match Detected > No Match Apology combined with the No Match communication.
+Note: The bot returns the configuration that you set in Settings > User Input > No Match Detected > No Match Apology combined with the No Match communication.

 Default No Match